Practicum/Intern Students

 Interview process: Interviews are individual, not group.
 All interviews are held via zoom.
 The interview process is approximately 1 hour long and consists of the following parts (in no particular order):

-• Individual interview with the Director/clinical supervisor.
+• Individual interview with the Director and/or clinical supervisor.

 • Case presentations are not a part of the interview, but candidates will be asked to respond to hypothetical case situations.